Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.

 Common Vaccinations in Children

-Children typically are given a number of vaccines according to a standard schedule (see figure Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more and see Centers for Disease Control and Prevention: Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States, 2021).
+Children in the United States typically are given a number of vaccines according to a standard schedule (see figure Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents and see Centers for Disease Control and Prevention: Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States, 2022).
 If vaccines are missed, most can be given later, according to a catch-up schedule.

 Common Vaccinations in Adults